Red Baron

 Red Baron's safety helmet clearly shows traces of his head hitting the ceiling. |

-In the meantime, the Rammelsberg mine has become an archeological site.
+In the meantime, the Rammelsberg mine has become an archaeological site.
 It

 |